Hibbertia linearis: Description

 Hibbertia linearis is an erect or diffuse shrub that typically grows to a height of 0.5–2.0 m and has glabrous stems.
 The leaves are variable in shape from linear to oblong, or egg-shaped with the narrower end towards the base, mostly 8–30 mm long, 1–5 mm wide and sessile.
 The flowers are arranged on the ends of the stems or in leaf axils, and are either sessile or on a peduncle 2–3 mm long.
 The sepals are 5–6 mm long and usually glabrous, the petals yellow and 8–10 mm long.
 There are 15 to 25 stamens arranged around the three glabrous carpels.
 Flowering mainly occurs in spring and summer.

 Taxonomy

-Hibertia linearis was first formally described in 1817 by Augustin Pyramus de Candolle from an unpublished description by Robert Brown.
+Hibbertia linearis was first formally described in 1817 by Augustin Pyramus de Candolle from an unpublished description by Robert Brown.
 De Candolle's description was published in his Regni Vegetabilis Systema Naturale.

 In 1863, George Bentham described three variations of Hibbertia linearis and the names are accepted by the Australian Plant Census, but not by the National Herbarium of New South Wales: